Three Golden Rules of Accounting - Overview, Types, Benefits

 Types of accounts

 Every economic entity must present its financial information to all its stakeholders.
 For this presentation, it must account for all its transactions.
 Since economic entities are compared to understand their financial statuses, there has to be uniformity in accounting.
-To bring about uniformity and to account for the transactions correctly there are three Golden Rules of Accounting.
-These rules form the very basis of passing journal entries which in turn form the basis of accounting and bookkeeping.
+To ensure uniformity and accuracy in accounting transactions, there are three Golden Rules of Accounting.
+These rules form the foundation of passing journal entries, which in turn serve as the basis of accounting and bookkeeping.
 Accounting’s golden rules are based on the accounts mentioned below, which are divided into three categories:

 • Personal Account